Nano Breaker

-Nano Breaker (ナノブレイカー, Nano Bureikā) is an action video game developed and published by Konami for the PlayStation 2.
-It was released in Japan on January 27, 2005, in North America on February 15, 2005, and in PAL regions on February 18, 2005.
+Nano Breaker (ナノブレイカー, Nano Bureikā) is an action video game developed and published by Konami for the PlayStation 2 in 2005.

 Gameplay

 The player controls Jake, a cyborg militant and the protagonist of the game, and explores a large island stage.
 As Jake, the player controls a plasma blade that can transform into numerous weapons (axe, broadsword, hammer, etc.), generated by the blade during combo attacks.
 The plasma blade also has the ability to grapple enemies from afar with a blue energy cord.
 Jake's body is metallic and has wings that can extend from his shoulderblades and allow him to glide.
 The wings also serve as a "limiter release" for more powerful combos and finishing moves.
 Within the game world, the player faces the mutated inhabitants of the island, referred to as "Orgamechs".
 There are many different types of orgamechs, such as humanoids, bugs and dogs.
 The points system is a counter which tallies the amount of blood spilled after killing an orgamech.
 When the counter reaches certain amounts of blood, Jake receives extra health and energy as well as increases in his maximum potential level of health and energy.